 - Some objectives are not covered by the ‘big question’ and subject leaders/co-ordinators indicate which of these need to be taught as discrete lesson or sequence of lessons

 Reaching High: KS3-4 ( 11-16yrs)

-Where appropriate, pupils may spend some of their time at Key Stage 3 and Key Stage 4 within the West Oaks partnership base at Boston Spa School.
+Where appropriate, pupils may spend some of their time at Key Stage 3 and Key Stage 4 within the West Oaks partnership base at Boston Spa Academy.
 The same curriculum model is followed, with opportunities to experience a larger and wider school community whilst still receiving the same high levels of support and expertise.